artisin/teFlow/README.md

-# teFlow _functional pipeline for control and flow_
+# teFlow _functional-ish* pipeline for control and flow_

 [![Build Status](https://travis-ci.org/artisin/teFlow.svg?branch=master)](https://travis-ci.org/artisin/teFlow)
 [![Dependencies Status](https://david-dm.org/artisin/teFlow.svg)](https://david-dm.org/artisin/teFlow)

 ## Note!!!
 As I dive deeper into the world of functional programming I can no longer recommend you use this package and in the future I plan to re-haul this whole idea, nevertheless, it does work and its a interesting concept.

+*It's not by any means functional by your typical definition.
+At the time I created this I did not know what actual functional programming was.
+Nevertheless, this is what I thought it implied.

 ## Intro